Chambers of Mark Ellison QC1-2 LAURENCE POUNTNEY HILL, LONDON, EC4R 0EU, ENGLAND

 Within: Business and regulatory crime (including global investigations) – Leading silks

-Mark Ellison QC - QEB Hollis Whiteman ‘An impressive strategist who comes up with practical solutions.’
+Mark Ellison QC - QEB Hollis Whiteman ‘A fantastic strategist and real team player.’

 Fraud: crime (including money laundering and asset forfeiture)